 The “dirges,” mournful songs, suggest that the joyous rebellion of early rock had given way to grief and disillusionment.
 Music no longer felt like a danceable escape.

-The darkness is both literal and symbolic, capturing the end of an era that once promised hope and unity.
+The darkness is both literal and symbolic, ending an era that once promised hope and unity.

 This moment ties back to Holly’s death, but now it carries the weight of a decade’s worth of cultural loss.